-My husband and I decided to go to Attitash Ski Resort for the holidays.
-The kids are each with their dad which gives us the freedom to celebrate Christmas however we want.
-And though I’m not big on skiing I am BIG on sweating in the sauna, snowshoeing on back trails, and catching up with my husband slash ski enthusiast for a mid-day meal.
+My husband and I went to Attitash this holiday as the kids were with their dad this year and we had the freedom to do whatever we wanted!!
+Though I’m not hot on skiing, I am BIG on sweating in the sauna, back trail xc skiing, and catching up with my husband slash ski enthusiast for delicious meals.

-We rented a studio at the base of the slopes that has a kitchenette – fridge and all – so that right there makes traveling on Body Ecology Diet (B.E.D.) much easier.
-As many of you know, I do a lot of camping in the summer, so this type of traveling is a real luxury … I’m already in awe at how much less “things” I need to bring!
-Talk about freedom 😊
+We rented a studio at the base of slopes that had a kitchenette – fridge and all – and that right there made traveling on The Body Ecology Diet (B.E.D.) much easier.
+As many of you know, I camp alot in the summer with just a tent and 2-stove burner, so this kind of travel is a luxury 😊

-We are packed and ready to leave first thing tomorrow and though I didn’t set out to write a post tonight, I have some time on my hands and thought I’d share what I prepared to bring with us in the food department.
-Keep in mind that neither my husband or I are on the strict healing stage of the diet, so we have more leisure as to what to pack.
-That said, we have been on some form of B.E.D. since 2010 and are pretty easy-going with everything by now.
-We also no longer struggle so much with our health as we once did.
-Thank God.
+We packed and left first thing this morning and though I didn’t set out to write a post on my first night away, I have time on my hands as my husband reads and want to share the food I prepared while its fresh on my mind.
+Keep in mind neither we are no longer on the strict healing stage 1, so we have more leisure on what to pack.
+Yet, we have been on some form of B.E.D. since 2010 and are easy-going with everything by now.
+We also no longer struggle much health-wise, thank God.

 - Baby Lima Bean Soup

-- Tuna-Sardine Salad (made with capers, red onion, homemade mayo)
+- Tuna-Sardine Salad with capers, red onion, homemade mayo

-- Crackling Pork Belly (soak pork overnight in lemon before cooking)
+- Crackling Pork Belly that I soaked overnight in lemon

 - Milk Kefir

-This blog post contains affiliate links, you can read here to learn more.
+This blog post contains affiliate links, read here to learn more.

 May all bellies be happy!